 The first thing I did was cut a large piece of primed canvas.
 I bought a huge roll from Hobby Lobby almost a year ago and hadn’t used it yet so this was perfect.
 My Subway art is approximately 3’x4′.

-I used some of the Martha Stewart brushes to base coat my canvas with some (Essential Grey) Sherwin Williams paint I had on hand.
+I painted the canvas with a base (Essential Grey) Sherwin Williams paint I had on hand.

-Then I used some of the Martha Stewart Butterfly Stencils sprayed with stencil adhesive and some “metallic Sterling” paint to create a heart background on almost the entire canvas.
+Then I used some Martha Stewart butterfly stencils sprayed with stencil adhesive and some “metallic Sterling” paint to create a heart background on almost the entire canvas.

 The stencil adhesive was cool as it is reposition-able.
 I sprayed them once and used them over and over on the entire canvas.